rubocode/frontier.nvim/doc/design/tangent.md

 was for the ability to navigate the jungle successfully and deliver simplicity and performance for our users.
 After a while, you long for elegance, simplicity and stability, not speed.
-Efficiency and productivity are deep subjects.
+Efficiency and productivity are deep subjects where a long term perspective is more beneficial than immediate speed  — we are in a marathon and not a sprint.
 Your environment influences you in unimaginable ways!
-Did I mention that _Swift_ was written in _C++_?
+Did I mention that _Swift_ with features galore was written in _C++_?
+It is a rather strange quandry when extreme programming requires balance instead of blind adherence to rules.

 > Software is not limited by physics, like buildings are.
 > It is limited by imagination, by design, by organization.